amplifyeyecare-logo-base2-icon

 It is important to note that some of the causes of red eyes can be serious and require medical attention, while others are minor and can be treated at home.
 It is important to visit your optometrist if you are experiencing red eyes, especially if it is frequent, or is accompanied by pain, vision changes or discharge.

-Schedule an appointment for an emergency eye exam at our state of the art optometry clinic in Olympia, attracting patients from Lakewood, Tacoma, and Lacey.
+Schedule with eye doctors for an emergency eye exam at our well-established optometry clinic in Olympia, conveniently serving patients from nearby Lakewood, Tacoma, and Lacey.
 Call (360) 491-2121 or fill out this form to make an appointment today.

-Visit a Eye Emergencies eye doctor at an Amplify EyeCare practice near you:
+Visit a Eye Emergencies vision clinic at an Amplify EyeCare practice near you:

 Testimonials